AwardWallet's Roundup of Airline and Hotel Program Sweet Spots AwardWallet's Roundup of Airline and Hotel Program Sweet Spots

 A couple of caveats about this data.
 First, AwardWallet users are much more savvy than average travelers.
 We generally know how to avoid terrible redemptions and focus on the highest-value uses of miles.

-Also, there are inherent issues with assigning value based on cash prices — particularly in premium cabins.
-Would you actually have paid $10,000 for that one-way international first-class flight?
+Also, assigning value based on cash prices has inherent issues, particularly in premium cabins.
+Would you have paid $10,000 for that one-way international first-class flight?
 Probably not, but using actual cash prices is the best way to assign value without subjectivity.

 For much more detail on AwardWallet valuations, check out our dedicated post: How much do AwardWallet members actually save when redeeming points?